alsalafiyyah/alsalafiyyah.github.io/_posts/2020/2020-09-03-rule-on-cleaning-with-cologne-and-alcohol.md

 publisher: "alsalafiyyah@icloud.com"
 source: "Fatawa Al-Lajnah Ad-Da'imah no.3900, Question 2"
 hijri: Muharram 15, 1442
-excerpt: "There is no harm in using cologne with alcohol for medical purposes such as a disinfectant for injuries."
+summary: "There is no harm in using cologne with alcohol for medical purposes such as a disinfectant for injuries."
 lang: en
 locale: en
 date: 2020/09/3